Innopolis-Robotics-Society/the_blimp_swp/reports/week5/sprint-review-summary.md

 - Coordinate with Capstone team on motor frames and build issues.

 ## Action points

-- Finish MVP v2 implementation.
+- Continue integrating the custom ArduMotorBlimp vehicle.
-- Complete architecture diagrams (PlantUML).
+- Coordinate with the Capstone team on motor frame configuration.
-- Create release v0.3.0.
+- Extend automated testing for the custom vehicle.
-- Record public demo video.
+- Prepare Sprint 4 backlog.